-Marion Brooks is an award-winning the anchor and reporter at NBC5.
-She anchors the NBC5 News at 11 a.m. and 4:30 p.m. each weekday and is a member of the NBC 5 Investigates team.
+Marion Brooks is an award-winning anchor and reporter at NBC 5.
+She anchors the NBC 5 News at 11 a.m. and 4:00 p.m. each weekday and is a member of the NBC 5 Investigates team.
 She has also co-hosted the NBC 5 production of the Bank of America Chicago Marathon since 2017.

-Brooks joined NBC5 in 1998 as a weekend anchor from Atlanta, Ga., where she also served as an anchor/reporter.
+Brooks joined NBC5 in 1998 as a weekend anchor from Atlanta, Ga., where she also served as an anchor/reporter at WSB-TV.

 Her career has spanned over several regions and market sizes in the country.
 Beginning at the Sarasota Herald Tribune in Sarasota, Fla., Brooks learned the advertising side of journalism in a management training program for the New York Times Newspaper Group.